Brandon-Rozek/website/content/blog/proactive-defederation.md

 The rumor has been circulating for a few months now, even when Threads was referred to its codename *Project 92*.
 As such, many people have already voiced their opinion of this move.
 A group of moderators even banded together to make a [website declaring their opposition of Meta joining the Fediverse](https://fedipact.online/).

-The general argument is that Facebook is *bad* and [have been shown to be complicit with many issues](https://seirdy.one/posts/2023/06/20/defederating-p92/#incompatible-values-and-complicity).
+The general argument is that Facebook is *bad* and [has a bad track record](https://seirdy.one/posts/2023/06/20/defederating-p92/#incompatible-values-and-complicity).
 Thus, many people from the Mastodon community want to disassociate from Meta.
 The tool for disassociation on the Fediverse is called *de-federation*.

 The idea behind the Fediverse is that servers can *federate* with each other.
 This means that servers can share data (whether its statuses or posts) with other servers as they talk a common language.
 Admins of each of these servers can select which platforms they want to *block*.
 Refusing to display content from blocked servers is called de-federation.